vightel/FloodMapsWorkshop/README.md

   * export USGS_ACCOUNT=
   * export USGS_PASSWORD=

-  * Note: You can customize envs.copy.sh with your own values
+  * Note: You can customize envs.copy.sh with your own values to envs.sh and then > source envs.sh

-* Install code dependencies
+* Install Code Dependencies
   * git clone https://github.com/vightel/menatraining.git
   * cd menatraining
   * export MENA_DIR=~/menatraining

+  * It is advisable to run the shell file below step by step to check on potential errors
   * sh install-deps.sh

 * Install data dependencies...
 This will copy some data from S3 to your data directory for testing